-An enhanced growth rate may also be observed in mTeSRTM Plus, resulting in larger colonies and higher confluence cultures sooner after passaging.
+For hPSCs maintained in low-protein medium (e.g. TeSRTM-E8), an enhanced growth rate may also be observed when transitioning cultures to TeSRTM-AOF, resulting in higher confluence cultures sooner after passaging.
 Cultures should be monitored carefully after the transition to ensure that the optimal day of passaging is not missed, as this may be one day sooner than for cultures plated at the same density in non-stabilized media.
-Alternatively, the split ratio can be adjusted to compensate for enhanced growth, for example, by seeding 20 - 25% fewer aggregates in mTeSRTM Plus if any overgrowth is observed after transitioning.
+Alternatively, the split ratio can be adjusted to compensate for enhanced growth, for example, by seeding 20 - 25% fewer aggregates in TeSRTM-AOF if any overgrowth is observed after transitioning.